zaknick/AI-Evaluation-Rubrics/README.md

 ## Status

+## Status

-**Version:** 0.1
+**Current Version:** 0.1

-This repository serves as a foundation of the **LLM Evaluation Lab**.
-Additional rubrics will be added as new evaluation projects are developed.
+This repository is an active foundation repository within the **LLM Evaluation Lab**.
+Additional rubrics will be introduced as new evaluation domains are developed and validated.

 ## License

-A project license will be added before Version 1.0 to define reuse and attribution requirements.
+A license will be added before the repository reaches Version 1.0 to define reuse and attribution requirements.